AnibalGabrielAlmeida/RoomyExpenseTracker/README.md

 ## 🗃️ H2 Web Console

-The H2 web console is available at:
+The H2 web console is only available locally at:
 http://localhost:8080/h2-console

 ---